About

 Trustee

-Lynnette has been involved in charity work and management for over 34 years.
-She works closely with the UK government at national and regional levels and major third-sector organisations to provide clear protocols, support and best practice procedures for voluntary organisations.
-She is passionate about investing in volunteers, training and matching volunteering roles to their capabilities and restrictions.
-Lynette is registered disabled herself and believes that there is a voluntary role for everyone.
-Lynnette is on the board of Lincolnshire Police IAG, NHS Community Champion and CCG panels, Edan Lincs, The Befriending Network and is the Founder and Chair of Alford Hub.
-She has received many awards for her volunteering, most recently being awarded the UK's Neighbour of the year 2022, High Sherrif of Lincolnshire's Award, Community Champion Award and the RVS Queen's Platinum Jubliee Champion Award for Outstanding Contribution to Voluntary and Community Service.
-Lynnette is delighted to be on the board of the Lincolnshire Community Foundation and hopes to bring a wealth of experience to the table.
+Lynnette has dedicated over 34 years to charity work and management.
+She collaborates closely with the UK government at national and regional levels, as well as prominent third-sector organisations.
+Lynnette establishes clear protocols, provides support, and implements best practices for voluntary organisations.
+Her enthusiasm lies in empowering volunteers, offering training, and aligning volunteer roles with their abilities and constraints.
+Lynnette, who is registered as disabled, strongly believes that there is a volunteering opportunity for everyone.
+Engagement and Contributions: Board member of Lincolnshire Police IAG, NHS Community Champion, and CCG panels Involved in Edan Lincs, The Befriending Network, and Founder/Chair of Alford Hub Honored with various awards, including UK's Neighbour of the Year 2022, High Sheriff of Lincolnshire's Award, Community Champion Award, and the RVS Queen's Platinum Jubilee Champion Award for Outstanding Contribution to Voluntary and Community Service.
+Lynnette is thrilled to serve on the Lincolnshire Community Foundation board, aiming to bring her extensive experience to the organisation.